TriumphLLC/Blend4Web/README.rst

 Blend4Web (pronounced *blend-for-web*) is a next-gen engine created to meet the 3D graphics needs of the modern Internet.
 The major distinguishing features of Blend4Web are:

-* It works right in the web browser without installing any plug-ins;
+* It works right in the web browser without installing any plug-ins (WebGL technology);
 * Not only does it render 3D graphics but it also integrates realistic physics and spatial audio;
 * It is extremely simple to use because it is based on Blender in which 3D scenes can be made and then directly exported, even as a standalone web page;
 * It is available as a fully functional open source version or as under a paid commercial license.